 Dial-Tone was first released as part of the fifth series (1986).
 He was also available in 1987 and was discontinued in 1988.

-Dial-Tone came with a white submachine gun and a white backpack.
+Dial-Tone came with a light grey submachine gun and a light grey backpack.
 With some effort, the comm piece on the backpack can be removed.

 SN: RA 428-71-3360